bsmith89/human-gut-diversity-manuscript/manuscript.md

 With little previous research, the source of extreme species richness in the human gut is a standing question.
-The relative importance of stabilizing mechanisms which promote long term coexistance, versus non-equilibrium processes, such as drift, migration, and _in situ_ diversification remains to be tested, and all four processes are likely to take part.
+The relative importance of stabilizing mechanisms which promote long term coexistence, versus non-equilibrium processes, such as drift, migration, and _in situ_ diversification remains to be tested, and all four processes are likely to take part.
 For community ecology, Hutchinson's _Paradox of the Plankton_ has